 In essence, the total value of anything you definitely or likely missed out on due to your injury is added up to get your total "lost wages" in a Nevada personal injury suit.

-To help you better understand how to calculate your lost wages in Nevada, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand how to calculate your lost wages, our Las Vegas Nevada personal injury lawyers discuss, below:

 - 1. Getting a Lost Wages Letter From Your Employer in Nevada